planet-ethereum/community/README.md

 5. Support projects which benefit the community, but don't yet have a viable mean of sustaining themselves.
 6. Encourage value-driven development.
 7. Encourage a spirit of collaboration, and increase network effects.
+8. Invest in improving community signaling for what they deem most necessary at the moment for the ecosystem, and try to adjust efforts according to this signal within the organization.

 ## Values
 - Transparency